-8-03.
+- 8-03.
 Recreation.
 H. Neely Henry Lake is an important recreational resource, providing significant economic and social benefits for the region and the nation.
 The project contains 11,235 acres of water at the summer power pool elevation of 508.0 feet NGVD29.
 A wide variety of recreational opportunities are provided at the lake including boating, fishing, camping, picnicking, water skiing, hunting, and sightseeing.
-The effects of the H. Neely Henry water control operations on recreation opportunities are minimal between the maximum and minimum power pool elevations of 508 to 507 feet NGVD29.
+The effects of the H. Neely Henry water control operations on recreation opportunities are minimal between the maximum and minimum power pool elevations of 508 to 507 feet NGVD29. - 8-04.

-8-04.
 Water Quality.
 The water quality conditions that are generally present in H. Neely Henry Lake are typical of water quality conditions and trends that exist in reservoirs throughout the ACT Basin that are relatively shallow with short hydraulic retention times.
 Water quality conditions in the main body of the lake are typically better than in the arms because of nutrient and sediment-rich, riverine inflows.
 Sediment and phosphorus concentrations are also highest in the upper arms and decrease toward the main pool as velocity is lowered and sediment is removed from suspension.
-During summertime, dissolved oxygen levels and water temperatures are typically highest near the top of the water column, with colder, less oxygenated water existing near the bottom.
+During summertime, DO levels and water temperatures are typically highest near the top of the water column, with colder, less oxygenated water existing near the bottom.
 Additionally, chlorophyll a concentrations vary both seasonally and spatially and are highest from July to October during periods of low flow.
 Point and nonpoint sources from urban areas increase sediment and pollutant loads in the rivers immediately downstream.
 Reservoirs in the ACT Basin, including H. Neely Henry Lake, typically act as a sink, removing pollutant loads and sediment.

-Portions of H. Neely Henry Lake are listed on the 2010 draft Integrated 305(b) and 303(d) list because of organic enrichment/dissolved oxygen, nutrients, and pH impairment.
-A total maximum daily load (TMDL) was finalized for H. Neely Henry Lake in 2008.
+Portions of H. Neely Henry Lake and its tributaries are listed on ADEM's 2020 Integrated 305(b) and 303(d) list as impaired because nutrients and pathogens (E. coli).
+A TMDL was finalized for H. Neely Henry Lake in 2008.
 The lake is classified as eutrophic caused by the high levels of nutrients within the lake.
-Dissolved oxygen levels in the tailwater can drop below State standards during the late summertime period.
-H. Neely Henry Lake is the only lake listed in the State of Alabama as being impaired due to pH.
+DO levels in the tailwater can drop below State standards during the late summertime period.